 Pets belonging to faculty or staff are not allowed in campus buildings.
 This policy applies to all faculty and staff unless a specific exception has been granted.
+For the Student Pet Policy, please reference the Accommodation Services page.

 Once the signed exception form is received, approved pets will be registered with Facilities and Campus Services/Housekeeping, which will issue a sign, in both English and Spanish, that will be permanently posted on the owner's office door.
 The sign will indicate the species and registration number of the pet, and will inform others that a pet may be present.